Suleman-Elahi/TwitterAutoReplyBot/README.md

 ## Running:

-1. pip or pip2.7 install tweepy
+1. `pip3 install tweepy`
-2. Enter the Twitter keys in keys.py.
+2. Enter the Twitter keys in bot.py at lines 5-8.
-3. Customize the search query, hashtag, and number of tweets to fetch at line 15 of "bot.py".
+3. Customize the search query, hashtag, and number of tweets to fetch at line 14 of "bot.py".
-4. Run as:  python bot.py or py- 2 bot.py
+4. Run as:  `python bot.py` or `py- 2 bot.py` or `python3 bot.py`